Valires/er-evaluation/README.rst

 In summary, here's how you might use the package.

 1. Import your predicted disambiguations and reference benchmark dataset.
+The benchmark dataset should contain a sample of disambiguated entities.

 .. code::